makersacademy/rps-challenge/README.md

 ```

 You can see your test coverage when you run your tests.
 If you want this in a graphical form, uncomment the `HTMLFormatter` line and see what happens!

+Progress Notes

+Reasonably good progress was made in regards to getting a fairly good working website.

+RGR Testing is something that I need to improve on as I have a test coverage of 84%.
+There was a lot of time spent on this to the hindrance of the overall project.

+SRP principle needs to be worked at as well, as well as separating classes.

+If there was more time, I would work on all the above points, resulting in easier de-bugging and more professional looking code quality.

+The GET and POST methods is something that I understand well as is the CSS formatting.